 Join the Chautauqua Sports Hall of Fame

-- membership card with discounts at selected sports-minded marketing partners
+- Membership card with discounts at selected marketing partners

 The Chautauqua Sports Hall of Fame is proud to announce that a membership program is now available to persons who are interested in preserving the history of sports in Chautauqua County and honoring the outstanding individuals who have created our cherished sports memories.

 The CSHOF maintains a hall located at 15 W. Third Street in Jamestown staffed by volunteers that contains our Hall of Honor and displays of sports memorabilia.

 Our program also includes an induction banquet.
 Held each February to induct a new group of honorees into the Hall of Fame, the banquet provides an opportunity to recognize the special accomplishments of outstanding local high school and collegiate athletes.

 In addition to helping the CSHOF carry out its twin missions of maintaining a hall of fame and a sports exhibit hall, members will receive several value-added benefits for their membership fee.

 One year memberships are only $30 for individuals and $100 for businesses.
 Business members will receive 4 discount cards and plus an acknowledgement at the CSHOF hall and website.